 As he wound his way through the vast maze of narrow cobblestone paths, he passed row after row of headstones and grave markers.
-Some of the stones were more than a hundred years old, as were the massive oaks and maples towering above, their thick trunks and gnarled branches bent and bleached with age.
+Some of the stones were more than a hundred years old, as were the massive oaks and maples towering above him, their thick trunks and gnarled branches bent and bleached with age.
 When he reached Norma’s plot, he took the picture from his coat pocket and set it on top of the marble headstone.
 He sat down on a nearby bench and removed his hat.
 “Hello, sweetheart.”

 The grainy black-and-white photo was from 1940, when she had been Norma Comstock, a vibrant twenty-year-old college student who had moved from a small town in Kentucky to Virginia to pursue a teaching degree.
 Jack was twenty-one.

 They met at a dance hall in Norfolk when he was in the Navy.
 Norma’s easy smile and striking features drew him irresistibly.
 When the band slowed things down with Gershwin’s “Summertime,” they danced.
-The minute he circled his arm around her waist and took her hand in his, he never wanted to dance with another woman as long as he lived.
+The minute he circled his arm around her waist and took her hand in his, he knew he never wanted to dance with another woman as long as he lived.